epifaniarango/popgen_with_epi/README.md

 # Local ancestry analysis for masking

+This script is designed to mask African and European ancestry from American samples.
+It could be used for other populations with small adjutments.
+In the original plink dataset you need to have a the admixed populations and the reference panels.
+For the American reference panel, we pick individuals that according to admixture have more than 0.999 American ancestry.
+The design of the reference panel is not provided on this script.

 For local ancestry analysis, we need first to do the haplotyple estimation or phasing.
 I will start describing the analysis from a PLINK file where you should have the reference populations and the target populations.
 You should install these softwares.
 (I do everything thorugh conda):

 - PLINK